darklang/dark/.github/pull_request_template.md

   - [ ] Existing stdlib and language semantics are unchanged.
   - [ ] Existing granduser HTTP responses are unchanged.
   - [ ] All existing canvases should continue to work.
-  - [ ] New features are documented in the User Manual or Trello filed.
+  - [ ] New features are documented in the User Manual (or Trellos are filed).
 - Engineering:
-  - [ ] Tests are included or unnecessary (required for regressions).
+  - [ ] Tests are included (required for regressions) or unnecessary.
   - [ ] Functions and variables are well-named and self-documenting.
   - [ ] Comments have been added for all explanations in PR review comment.
   - [ ] Serialization format changes look good and have been double-checked and tested against local prodclone.